miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

 poisonous chlorine and sodium is tasty salt by the time it reaches your tongue.
 The world may get forever more salty, but chlorine gas isn't going to linger.

+### Filtering in AI: The Cutting Room Floor

 And so it is with AIs too.
 A lot of these intelligences, excellent fanfiction writers as they may be, end up on the cutting room floor.
 Summoned demons commin knockin at your window — they can't come in unless you invite them.
 Those who invite them are highly reactive agents who soon lose their ability to keep summoning those demons.
 The filter.

+## Stability, Creativity, and the Dangers of Sameness

 In contrast, we want to build stable systems.
 However, creativity must not be crushed or everything settles into excessive similarity and sameness is its own